 Music & Orchestrations

 A multi-faceted post-avant-garde composer, Evans has a long and richly varied career that includes composing musicals, choral music and art songs, touring North America and Europe as a concert pianist and lecturer, teaching as an award-winning university professor, as well as his accomplishments as a published author, professional accompanist, recording artist, organist, inventor, and jazz pianist.
 His contributions to the avant-garde musical world during the 1970s and 1980s included editing for John Cage and performing and proselytizing Cage’s music as well as music by other 20th-Century American composers.
-A member of The Dramatists Guild and ASCAP, Evans’ historical oratorio Ireland's Poet-Patriots: A Musical History, scored for 3 classical vocal soloists, 2 Irish sean nos vocalists and instrumentalists, with Irish Traditional Ensemble, chamber orchestra, choir and 6 narrators, premiered to great acclaim in San Francisco’s Grace Cathedral and in Washington DC’s National Cathedral.
+A member of The Dramatists Guild and ASCAP, Evans’ historical oratorio Ireland’s Poet Patriots: A Musical Tribute, scored for 3 classical vocal soloists, 2 Irish sean nos vocalists and instrumentalists, with Irish Traditional Ensemble, chamber orchestra, choir and 6 narrators, premiered to great acclaim in San Francisco’s Grace Cathedral and in Washington DC’s National Cathedral.

 Book & Lyrics